Vampire: The Dark Ages: Reception

 Andy Butcher of Arcane called Vampire: The Dark Ages a great game with a lot of potential for many different kinds of scenarios.
 He called its "moody" atmosphere one of the biggest achievements of the game, which was helped by the artwork in the rule book, and enjoyed the interaction between the medieval setting and the vampires.
 He did however criticize how the game does not clearly define the nature of its version of vampires and only describes the setting broadly, making the game more difficult to play unless players have experience with Vampire: The Masquerade and some knowledge of 12th century history.
 He appreciated the single-roll, dice-based system for determining whether attempted tasks succeed, describing it as "simple and elegant" for allowing degrees of success or failure, but also criticized the gameplay for having unclear combat rules, something he described as a recurring problem in World of Darkness games.

+Pyramid magazine reviewed Vampire: The Dark Ages and stated that "Vampire: The Dark Ages is White Wolf's newest and freshest release in its successful Vampire line of game products.
+Unlike the many supplements and source books which are so prevalent in roleplaying games today, Vampire: The Dark Ages is an entire game unto itself.
+Indeed, I had never even played a game of Vampire: The Masquerade before, but I was perfectly able (and more than eager) to play with just this one book."

 By 1998 White Wolf was facing continued economic problems, and was hitting a crisis.
 Vampire: The Dark Ages was the only game from their remaining five World of Darkness games – the three historical games, and 1994's Wraith: The Oblivion and 1995's Changeling: The Dreaming – that sold well.